Edit

 LC3 codec

-This subcomponent is responsible for translating between compressed LC3 audio and PCM audio.
-It shall support both encoding and decoding capabilities and may be implemented either in software as part of the vendor specific audio driver (VSAP) stack, or in hardware as part of the audio DSP or Bluetooth Controller.
+This subcomponent translates between compressed LC3 audio and PCM audio.
+It must support both encoding and decoding capabilities.
+The LC3 codec can be implemented in software as part of the vendor specific audio driver (VSAP) stack.
+Alternatively, it can be implemented in hardware as part of the audio DSP or Bluetooth Controller.
 The diagram mentions LC3 by name since it's the standard codec supported by the Bluetooth SIG.
-However, future codecs and vendor specific codecs supported by Windows may also be incorporated into the architecture in a similar manner.
+Future codecs and vendor specific codecs supported by Windows might also be incorporated into the architecture in a similar manner.

 Architecture Variants